waveform80/picraft/docs/recipes.rst

 The auto-bridge recipe above demonstrates a form of reacting to changes, in that case player position changing.
-There is a formal event handling mechanism in Minecraft but at the time of writing the API only exposes the "block hit" event which occurs when a player hits a block with their sword (by right clicking).
+There is a formal event handling mechanism in Minecraft, but at the time of writing the API only exposes the "block hit" event which occurs when a player hits a block with their sword (by right clicking).